visgl/loaders.gl/README.md

 # loaders.gl

-This module contains framework independent 3D and geospatial loaders (parsers).
+This module contains framework independent visualization focused file format loaders (parsers) with emphasis on 3D and geospatial formats.